engity-com/bifroest/docs/reference/connection/ssh.md

 The maximum duration a connection can be open before it will forcibly be closed, regardless of whether it is active. `0` disables this timeout.

 <<property("gracefulShutdownTimeout", "Duration", "../data-type.md#duration", default="30s")>>
-How long Bifröst waits for active SSH connections to finish after shutdown starts and the listeners have been closed.
-Remaining connections are forcibly closed after this duration.
-Bifröst then allows their handlers up to the same duration to finish cleanup before returning; shared resources remain open until cleanup is complete. `0` disables both waiting periods and closes connections immediately.
+How long Bifröst waits for active SSH connections and their handlers to finish after shutdown starts and the listeners have been closed.
+Remaining connections are forcibly closed when this single time budget expires.
+Shared resources remain open until their handlers have finished cleanup. `0` disables waiting and closes connections immediately.

 <<property("handshakeTimeout", "Duration", "../data-type.md#duration", default="2m")>>
 The maximum duration from accepting a connection until successful SSH authentication. `0` disables this timeout.